 The YouTube video player in FlutterFlow

-It may seem like the opposite approach to you, but the FlutterFlow action that creates the latest video is not on this page at all.
-It is initated by the calling page, as an On Tap action, just before the Navigate To action that opens this details page.
-Heres the custom action in the Actions Editor.
+The custom action that fetches the latest video is not placed on the detail page itself.
+It runs on the calling page, as an On Tap action, immediately before the Navigate To action that opens the detail page.
+This keeps the detail page lean and fast to render.

 On Tap Action